 “I was about 12 or 13 when my grandfather gave it to me,” said Scott, who lives in Eagle with his wife, Anne, and their two children, Chance, 4, and Katie, 2.

 Along with the classic wheels, Scott’s grandfather clearly passed along his love of cars and trucks to his grandson, a passion that persists today.

 “I’ve always had a love for cars and airplanes,” Scott said.
 “It’s just a fun hobby to have; you meet lots of great people who share the same interest.”

-You might see the maroon-colored truck at the upcoming Wheels & Wings Festival at the Vail Valley Jet Center in Gypsum today.
+You might see the maroon-colored truck at the upcoming Wheels & Wings Festival at the Vail Valley Jet Center in Gypsum on Saturday, Sept.
+12.

 “It runs a little rough right now,” Scott said.
 “I’m hoping to get it running and get it in the show.
 It needs a little work on the motor.”